oracle/cloud-native-devops-workshop/db-devops/CloudNative400.md

     ![](images/lab400/400_14_05_createbranch5.png)

-- May need to enter a Git username.
+- You may need to enter a Git username.
 (Enter your username for your cloud service.)
 And you may need to enter some email address.
 (Any will do.)

     ![](images/lab400/400_14_06_createbranch6.png)

-## Push the Edited Branch to the Cloud

-### **STEP 15**: Push the Branch Commits
+### **STEP 15**: Push the Branch Commits to the Cloud

 - Click on the **Git Push Icon**.